In Full Bloom (film): Plot

 In post-WWII Tokyo, Japan's undefeated boxing champion, Masahiro trains in the winter wilderness for his upcoming battle against the American challenger, Clint Sullivan.
 Sullivan, who's haunted by memories of the war, must overcome the Yakuza's influence to preserve his honor.
-Pitted against political tensions, the fighters' parallel journeys will test the very limits of human spirit.
+Pitted against political tensions, the fighters' parallel journeys will test the very limits of the human spirit.